History of Japanese Americans: Early Labor Migration

+There is no evidence that Japanese workers voluntarily embarked on overseas labor migration during the first fifteen years of the Meiji era.
+Passport records indicate that most overseas travelers were employed by foreign employers, geisha and prostitutes accompanying foreign clients, or domestic servants employed by Westerners in the settlements.
+While the Meiji government did not officially prohibit migration, as is commonly believed, the authorities at the time were highly wary of abuses similar to the widespread trafficking of Chinese coolies in treaty ports.
+Consequently, for over a decade, the government responded harshly to foreign attempts to recruit and transport large numbers of Japanese laborers.

+A major turning point came in 1885, when the Japanese government, under an agreement with the Kingdom of Kingdom of Hawai’i, approved the dispatch of approximately 2,000 contract laborers (kanyaku imin) to Hawai’i.
+These contracted laborers were expected to return home after a set period of time, and were considered “dekasegi” (working abroad) rather than permanent residents.
+This concept laid the foundation for future Japanese migration to Hawai’i and the American mainland, and early experiences led to discrimination, exclusion, and an unexpected shift from temporary labor to permanent settlement.

+These early experiences also highlighted the need for clearer regulations and government oversight, which later shaped Japan’s more organized emigration policies.

+Economic Motivations and the Rise of Mass Migration

 Japanese immigration to the United States was mostly economically motivated.
 Stagnating economic conditions causing poor living conditions and high unemployment pushed Japanese people to search elsewhere for a better life.
 Japan's population density had increased from 1,335 per square ri in 1872 to 1,885 in 1903, intensifying economic pressure on working class populations.
 Rumors of better standards of living in the "land of promise" encouraged a rise in immigration to the US, especially by younger sons who (due in large part to the Japanese practice of primogeniture) were motivated to independently establish themselves abroad.
 Only fifty-five Japanese were recorded as living in the United States in 1870, but by 1890 there had been more than two thousand new arrivals.

 The Chinese Exclusion Act of 1882 had a significant impact for Japanese immigration, as it left room for 'cheap labor' and an increasing recruitment of Japanese from both Hawaii and Japan as they sought industrialists to replace Chinese laborers.
 "Between 1901 and 1908, a time of unrestricted immigration, 127,000 Japanese entered the U.S."

 The numbers of new arrivals peaked in 1907 with as many as 30,000 Japanese immigrants counted (economic and living conditions were particularly bad in Japan at this point as a result of the Russo-Japanese War of 1904–5).
 Japanese immigrants who moved to mainland U.S. settled on the West Coast primarily in California.